Combine Harvester working in Australian wheat field

 Auger Parts

 Augers move material through the combine, from the header to the feeder house, through the grain handling system, and into the bin.
 Flighting pushes crops forward, finger assemblies gather material at the header, and drive sprockets and bearings keep everything turning smoothly.
 When augers wear, flow becomes uneven, crops bunch up, and the threshing system can be overloaded, reducing feed quality and overall capacity.
-Discount Combine Parts stocks auger parts for smooth material flow.
+Discount Combine Parts stocks combine auger parts for smooth material flow.

 • Efficient material flow without bunching